tomhobson/Sergen/README.md

 * Windows/Linux (Not tested on a mac)
 * Docker
 * Dotnet 5.0 runtime
-* completely open firewall (or at least all the ports you want to use open)

 ## Installation
 A systemd service is the recommended way to run Sergen.
 I create and run the service within the install scripts.
 If you don't want it setup this way, don't use the install scripts.